FERT

-FERT (sometimes tripled, FERT, FERT, FERT), the motto of the royal house of Savoy-Sardinia and Italy, the House of Savoy, was adopted by Duke Vittorio Amedeo II (1666–1732).
+FERT is the motto of the royal House of Savoy and Kingdom of Italy.
+The motto was adopted by Duke Vittorio Amedeo II (1666–1732).

 It appeared for the first time on the collar of the Supreme Order of the Most Holy Annunciation, or Ordine Supremo della Santissima Annunziata, the primary dynastic order of the kingdom.
-This ceased to be a national order when Italy became a republic in 1946.
-The order remains under the jurisdiction of the head of the House of Savoy, however, as hereditary Sovereign and Grand Master.

 The meaning of the letters has been a matter of some controversy, to which a number of interpretations have been offered.
-The motto is believed an acronym of:
+The motto is believed to be an acronym of: